Wildfire bears down on Montana towns as West burns

 Also ordered to leave were about 600 people in and around Ashland, a small town just outside the reservation.
 Local, state and federal firefighters were joined by ranchers using their own heavy equipment to carve out fire lines around houses.

+Ashland remained under an evacuation order but officials said the danger there appeared to have eased for now.

+Around the perimeter of Lame Deer, crews were building a fire break using heavy equipment and conducting intentional, strategic burns in hopes of lessening the amount of fuel available on the ground, said fire spokesperson Jenny Garcin.

-The National Weather Service said a ridge of high pressure moving into the area would pump temperatures into the 90s over the weekend.
+Cooler weather and less wind was in the weather forecast for southeastern Montana Thursday, the National Weather Service said.
+That could give firefighters brief relief before a ridge of high pressure moves into the area and pumps temperatures into the 90s over the weekend.

-At the same time, California and some other states were facing flows of monsoonal moisture that were too high to bring real rain but could create thunderstorms bringing new fire risks from dry lightning and erratic winds.
+At the same time, California and some other states were facing flows of monsoonal moisture that were too high to bring real rain but could create thunderstorms that bring new fire risks of dry lightning and erratic winds.

-In Northern California, a number of wildfires and the threat of more prompted three national forests to close down the Trinity Alps Wilderness Area, a half-million-acre area of granite peaks, lakes and trails, into November.
+In Northern California, a number of wildfires and the threat of more prompted three national forests to close down the Trinity Alps Wilderness Area, a 780-square mile (2,000-square kilometer) area of granite peaks, lakes and trails, into November.

 “Tracking hikers in unsafe areas pulls much-needed aircraft away from firefighting efforts, and adds risk and exposure to first responders.
-Additionally, forest managers hope to limit the possibility of human-caused fires with this temporary full closure," said a forest statement.
+Additionally, forest managers hope to limit the possibility of human-caused fires with this temporary full closure," Shasta-Trinity National Forest officials said in a statement.

 Scientists have said climate change has made the region much warmer and drier in the past 30 years and will continue to make the weather more extreme and wildfires more frequent and destructive.
 The more than 100 large wildfires in the American West come as parts of Europe are also burning.